What You Need to Know About Roof Safety

 What is Roof Safety?

-Roof safety is a system of preventive and safety measures when performing work and repairs on rooftops.
+Roof safety refers to the system and practice of implementing preventive and safety measures when performing work and repairs on rooftops.
 Roof safety should be practiced while on the job to avoid personal injuries and structural damage.
+Since performing roof work exposes workers to various risks including falls, roof safety measures must be strictly adhered to.

 5 Common Rooftop Safety Hazards